Sisilisko/Sisilisko/README.md

 Well hello everyone reading this!

-I'm somewhat noob/beginner (for now), so don't expect anything great from me.

 ## My main interests in programming are:
   - Embedded systems and system programming.
   - Linux and other Unix like operating systems.